thel3onardo/defsafe-code-challenge/README.md

 For caching the API requests, I took advantage of the Nitro's built-in cache alongisde Nuxt server routes.
 For unit testing, I used the official nuxt-test-utils library alongside Vitest, as a test runner.

+For images optimizations and caching, I used the module @nuxt/image, which helped me a lot.

 ## Running the project